aporia-ai/mlnotify/README.md

 - `plugins_manager.clear_plugins() -> None`

   Removes all registered plugins.

+## Security
+The library is fully secure - no data is ever sent to the server.

 ## Contribution, self-deployment & local development
 Contributions and self-deployments are more than welcome.